 Are annuities safe?

 Annuities are a type of insurance policy that can be bought with a lump sum to provide a regular income.
 In the UK, lifetime annuities are the most common type of pension annuity.
-Pension lifetime annuities can be purchased using some or all your pension pot and can provide you with a regular, guaranteed income for the rest of your life.
+Pension lifetime annuities can be purchased using some or all your pension fund.
+They can provide you with a regular, guaranteed income for the rest of your life.
 But are annuities safe?
 Read on to find out.

 Once a lifetime annuity has been purchased and is in payment, it will be payable for the rest of your life, no matter how long you live.
 This makes lifetime annuities a safe option as the provider is guaranteeing to pay you a regular income for life.
-The alternative, pension drawdown, requires you to actively manage your pension pot and if your investments are managed incorrectly or the market drops, this could result in you having insufficient funds to sustain your desired lifestyle throughout retirement.
+The alternative, pension drawdown, requires you to actively manage your pension funds.
+If your investments are managed incorrectly or the market drops, this could result in you having insufficient funds to sustain your desired lifestyle throughout retirement.

 Can you lose money in an annuity?

-If you would prefer to protect these funds, you can choose to add a guarantee period, which will ensure annuity payments are made for a specific length of time.
+If you would prefer to protect these funds, you can choose to add a guarantee period.
+This will ensure annuity payments are made for a specific length of time.
 This means your annuity income will continue to be paid to your beneficiaries or estate after your death for the remainder of that period.
 To find out more about guarantee periods take a look at the answer to the question, ‘What is a guarantee period (also known as minimum guarantee payment period)?’ in our ‘Frequently asked questions’.

 Do annuities keep up with inflation?

-When purchasing a pension lifetime annuity, you may be worried that inflation will be higher than expected and in future your annuity income will be worth less than you anticipated.
-To mitigate this risk and protect your income against the rising cost of living, you could choose to have an escalating income where your annuity income increases annually.
-You could select either a fixed increase up to 10%, an increase in line with the Retail Price Index, or a variable amount up to the lower of 5% or the Retail Price Index (also known as the Limited Price Index).
+When purchasing a pension lifetime annuity, you may be worried that inflation will be higher than expected.
+In the future your annuity income could be worth less than you anticipated.
+To mitigate this risk and protect your income against the rising cost of living, you could choose to have an escalating income.
+This means your annuity income increases annually.
+You could select a fixed increase up to 10%.
+Or, you could choose an increase in line with the Retail Price Index, or a variable amount up to the lower of 5% or the Retail Price Index (also known as the Limited Price Index).
 To learn more about escalating income (also known as escalating annuities) have a look at our guide, ‘What are the different types of annuity?’.

 Are annuities safe in a recession or market crash?